kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - [Save Teleport](<../Techniques/Save Teleporting>) towards the Elder Compound
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) the Gizka cutscene if you can
   - This is extremely difficult with saves this long.
 Consider disabling V-Sync temporarily.
-- Enter Elder Compound, speak to Elders
+- Rakatan Hologram accosts you outside the compound
+- *Party: Add T3*
+- Enter the compound and the elders accost you
+- Activate Solo Mode
+- Swap to T3 and open the exit door
+- Swap to MC and [Save Teleport](<../Techniques/Save Teleporting>) to the left, then through the first archway on the right
-- Run left and take the first right, speak to Researcher Ll’awa: 1x11,3
+- Talk to Researcher Ll’awa: 1x11,3
   - ***Starts “Rakatan Research”***
+- Run into the corner closest to the door, then swap to T3 and leave the compound
+- *Party: Remove T3*
-- [Save Teleport](<../Techniques/Save Teleporting>) to leave the compound and return to Temple Exterior
+- [Save Teleport](<../Techniques/Save Teleporting>) back to Temple Exterior
 - Approach the Rakata to begin the entrance ritual and be joined by Juhani and Jolee
 - As the CS finishes and you run towards the Temple, QS in the window between this CS ending and the load screen
-  - It's easiest to spam QS
+  - It's easiest to just spam QS
+  - If you can Alt+F4 on the load screen, you can quit that way
-  - Once the load screen happens, close the game from the Task Manager
+  - Otherwise, close the game from the Task Manager
 - Load the QS
 - *Party: Remove Jolee, Add Canderous*
 - Enter the Temple